robinglen/RAPIP/README.md

 # RAPIP
-> REST API Performance.
+> [ra-peep] REST API Performance.
 Test APIs from the perspective of both a Mobile phone and a Node server.

 This module will help you analyse the performance of of any REST API, giving you to not just the response time but how long it will take to parse, filesize and any compression used.